4.9 Star Rated , Best Family Law, Divorce, CPS, Personal Injury, and Estate Lawyers in Phoenix (Google Reviews)

 Changing Your Last Will and Testament in Arizona

-An Arizona last will and testament can be changed at any time by another will or by codicil, a document that adds or alters the original; any type of changes need to follow the same parameters required of wills.
+You can modify an Arizona last will and testament at any time through another will or a codicil—an additional document that amends the original.
+Any changes must adhere to the same requirements as those for wills.

 Other Last Wills in Arizona